t-palmer/rest-aurant/README.md

 Follow the instructions for Setting Up with Amazon EC2:
  [http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html)

 Launch an Amazon Linux AMI instance.
-You can use a nano sized instance for testing but you will want at least a micro for any development.
+You can use a nano sized instance for testing, but you will want at least a micro for any development.
 To connect to your instance, use an SSH client like PuTTY.
 I really like MobaXterm.
 For more details you can go to:
  [http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2\_GetStarted.html#ec2-connect-to-instance-linux](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-connect-to-instance-linux)

 Once you are connected, make sure your server has all updates: